tnichols217/notes/APBiology/6/Unit 6 BILL.md

 ## Case Studies
 1. [x] The Mona Lisa case study
-2. [ ] Gene expression in stem cells
+2. [ ] Gene Expression in Stem Cells

 ## Doodle Notes
 1. [x] Scientists with their findings related to DNA